secretGeek/til/powershell/pass_argument_to_script.md

         [int32]$LicenseID
     )

-Then you can do validation and exit, for example
+Then you can do validation and handle gracefully, for example

     if ($comment -eq "") {
         write-host "you must give a comment"
         exit
     }

+A simple if brutal way to bail if a required argument was not specified

+    param ( [string]$comment = $(throw "Please specify a comment" ))

 Can also use a type of boolean parameter called a `switch`